Theory of ice-skating: Equations for V-shaped blades

 Because the derivation of Stefan flow is the same for an inclined blade as for a V-shaped blade, it is enough to insert these two different parameters $ \theta, r $ into the equations obtained in section \ref{sec:hockey}.
 We get the following results ,

-This shows the role of the radius of profile: increasing it by a factor $8$ increases by a factor $2$ the depth of the through and the thickness of the film.
-The geometry of the trough is detailed in Fig. \ref{fig:speed-V} where the exact solution of the coupled equations (\ref{eq:meltdiff})-(\ref{eq:poids2}) are drawn in solid lines, the leading order solution is drawn in dashed line for comparison.
-In summary we show that speed-skaters can plough a trough twice larger and deeper than hockey or figure skaters when skating with an inclined blade at the same velocity, and that the film of water is also twice thicker.
+This shows the role of the radius of profile: increasing it by a factor $8$ increases the depth of the through and the thickness of the film by a factor $3$.
+Except this factor, the geometry of the trough, namely the functions $\epsilon[y]$ and $\alpha[y]$ evolves similarly as Fig. \ref{fig:final} where the exact solution of the coupled equations (\ref{eq:meltdiff})-(\ref{eq:poids2}) are very close to the first order solution obtained by using (\ref{eq:ll3.1}) for solving (\ref{eq:wo3}).
+In summary we show that speed-skaters can plough a trough three times larger and deeper than hockey or figure skaters when skating with an inclined blade at the same velocity, and that the film of water is also three times thicker.
 These results are completely different from the study of \cite{LScana2} where the film thickness is of order $1 \mu$, whatever the angle of the blade.